Leveraging Technology to keep Students engaged in Learning during unplanned School Closures

 2. Create lessons/units with resources for students to read before or during their class time

 Creating small lessons/units for students to complete reading before their next class or during their class time would be a good way to get students to stay involved in the learning.
 You can embed Documents, Google Docs, YouTube, or any resource within a Teamie unit or lesson page.
 You could also take a quick video and upload that in a lesson/unit page.
+You can continue to use other apps such as FlipGrid or Padlet, and embed them in a Teamie unit or post, so that students have one place to access all learning resources.

 Did you know: